Dustin21/MarketApp/README.md

 ### Instructions

 1. Run locally by cloning into a directory and click `Run App` when either `server.R` or `ui.R` is open.
-You can also run the app with the command `shiny::runApp('Gapminder-app')`  in the console.
+You can also run the app with the command `shiny::runApp('MarketApp')`  in the console.
 2. Check it out in your web browser by clicking [here](https://dustin21.shinyapps.io/MarketApp/).

 ### Reflections